By Holly DeCarlo-White

 - Dental and Vision Insurance Coverage for Federal Employees

-What’s the difference between AFAP issue submission and ICE?
+What’s the difference between AFAP and ICE, or Knowledge Management submissions?

 - Complete the form and submit it via email to ACS.